-Starting with Imatest 3.9, the top and bottom bars may be omitted if Auto – no bars is selected in the row detection menu in the SFRplus setup window.
+No bars The top and bottom bars may be omitted if Auto - no bars is selected in the row detection menu in the SFRplus setup window.
 Region selection will behave as if the bars were located at the top and bottom of the image.
-For this reason the top of the image should correspond to the top of a row of squares and the bottom should correspond to the bottom of a row of squares, as shown in the example on the right (which isn’t perfect but is close enough).
+For this reason, either

 Simplified lighting diagram